UKDRI/cluster-configuration/README.md

 ## Requirements

+You will need `ansible-core`.
+It can be install via the package manager or pip.
-Ansible needs to be installed with pip.
-Ansible is provided by AlmaLinux but the dnf module used to install packages needs the system Python (3.6) and Ansible is packaged with Python 3.12.
+However, the dnf module used to install packages needs the system Python (3.6) and Ansible is packaged with Python 3.12 on AlmaLinux.

-There is a script in `bin` which will install `ansible-core` and `ansible-lint` to be able to check the YAML files when modifying the roles.
+There is a script in `bin` which will install `ansible-core` with `dnf`.
+If you would like to be able to install `ansible-lint` to be able to check the YAML files when modifying the roles, you would need to install it via `pip`.

 ## Configuring the cluster